 The critics didn't exactly love it, but it was popular enough to get republished in 1831.
 Only this time, Percy made some changes—so many changes, in fact, that there's a real question about which version we should be reading.
 Among other things, he fancied up Mary's language and pushed the idea that Victor, our man main, is a victim (notice the similarity?) of his fate.

 Shmoop is sticking with the 1831 edition, because that's the one most people read.
 But if you ask us (and most scholars), the 1818 edition is where it's at.

-Frankenstein couldn’t possibly have anything to do with our world.
-We mean, aside from the fact that it’s partially responsible for the genre of science fiction, it has seared our collective cultural imagination, it has inspired countless monster movies (Tim Burton's among them), Halloween costumes, parodies, TV characters (think shows like Scooby Doo and The Munsters), and achieved all-around legend status, seriously, it’s like, antiquated.
+Frankenstein is basically responsible for the genre of science fiction, has seared our collective cultural imagination, has inspired countless monster movies (Tim Burton's among them), Halloween costumes, parodies, TV characters (think shows like Scooby Doo and The Munsters), and achieved all-around legend status.

 So, obviously plenty of people have cared about it.
 Why should you?

 Do you care about finding out the long-term effects of holding radiation-emitting devices near your ear for long periods of time?
 (None so far.)

 Do you care about whether injecting human genes into goats might have unintended consequences?
 (Either way, pretty cool.)